 There’s really no simple answer.
 There’s no one genre we’re looking for and we don’t care if you’re famous.
 However, the music supervisors we pitch to are very picky and have a lot to choose from, so we need to be selective about who we sign.

 We’d ideally like for you to have some kind of following, have at least an album’s worth of material and release new music on a regular basis.
 There’s definitely a subjective aspect as to whether we feel your music would work for the creative briefs we receive or if you’re a complement to our existing roster.
-We generally prefer authentic artists who make music with vocals over anything instrumental, production music or film compositions.
+In general, we’re looking for authentic artists rather than production or “made for sync” music, and we prefer songs with vocals over anything purely instrumental.

 At the end of the day, we’re just looking for stuff we think we can sell.
 If that’s not you, it absolutely doesn’t mean we think your music isn’t good!
 There are many legitimate reasons we may choose to pass, so please don’t take it personally.